 Are there preparatory courses available for mature students?

 Preparatory courses (i.e. Biology and Chemistry) are offered by Six Nations Polytechnic and Mohawk College.
 Contact the institutions for further information on availability.

 Where do I go to take a CPR (Level C) course, once I am accepted into the program?

 Mohawk College Continuing Education, St. John's Ambulance, YMCA and most municipal recreation departments offer these courses.
 All expenses related to CPR certification must be covered by the applicant.

-Is CPR certification required prior to starting the Practical Nursing with Indigenous Communities program?
+Is CPR certification required prior to starting the Practical Nursing program?

 Yes.
 Students must have current C.P.R.
 Health Care Provider (BLS-C) Heart & Stroke certification upon entry into the program.
 This will be reviewed when you receive information about pre-placement clearance requirements, that must be completed PRIOR to attending a clinical agency or beginning your clinical experience.